Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

-Dennis Schroder and his Los Angeles Lakers teammates match up versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:00 PM ET on Saturday.
+The Los Angeles Lakers, Dennis Schroder included, hit the court versus the Memphis Grizzlies at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-In this article, we look at Schroder's available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets in place for Schroder, let's look at some stats and trends to assist you in making good picks.

 Dennis Schroder Prop Bets vs. the Grizzlies